rdavid1099/rypass/CONTRIBUTING.md

 If adding new functionality, be sure to keep the documentation up-to-date.
 We use [YARD](http://yardoc.org/) for documentation.
 Be sure to follow the style present throughout the codebase and refer to docs for any additional questions.
 For functions, write a description, parameters (if any), and the return value (if non-void).

+To view the most recent documentation run `yardoc` from the root directory and then run `yard server`.
+In your favorite browser, go to `localhost:8808`.

 ## Pull Requests

 All branches should be based off the `development` branch and written using the following format, `ISSUE_NUMBER-SUMMARY-OF-ISSUE` (ex: `12-create-contributing`).
 Before submitting a pull request, run `rake test:all` in the top-level directory to verify that all tests are passing.
 Make your pull request to `development` unless stated otherwise in the issue tracker.
 We will check for new pull requests at the end of every day and review/ comment on them as necessary.